 This Practice Note considers the exemption under the Freedom of Information Act 2000 (FIA 2000), s 34 (parliamentary privilege).

+This Practice Note outlines the basic procedures for passage of a Bill in the UK Parliament.
 Parliament makes and changes the law by considering draft legislation in the form of a Bill.
-If passed by both Houses, a Bill is enacted on royal assent and in due course becomes law.
+If passed by both Houses of Parliament, a Bill is enacted on Royal Assent and in due course becomes law.
 The main types of Bills are Public Bills introduced by the government in the House of Commons.
-The procedure of these Bills is considered in this Practice Note.

 An Act of Parliament is assented by the monarch, Lords and Commons to have full force and authority as laid down in the Bill of Rights.
 When enrolled on the Parliamentary roll it is an Act regardless whether those affected have had notice or other procedural reasons.